spacetelescope/jwst/docs/jwst/cube_build/main.rst

 The best algorithm with which to combine the irregularly-distributed samples of the point cloud to a rectilinear data cube is the subject of ongoing study, and depends on both the optical characteristics of the IFU and the science goals of a particular observing program.
-At present, the default method uses a flux-conserving variant of Shepards method in which the value of a given element of the cube is a distance-weighted average of all point-cloud members within a given region of influence.
+At present, the default method uses a flux-conserving variant of Shephards method in which the value of a given element of the cube is a distance-weighted average of all point-cloud members within a given region of influence.
 In order to explain this method we will introduce the follow definitions:

 * xdistance = distance between point in the cloud and spaxel center in units of arc seconds along the x axis